webrecorder/browsertrix/README.md

 See [Features](https://browsertrix.cloud/features) for a high-level list of planned features.

-## Deployment

-See the [Deployment](Deployment.md) page for information on how to deploy Browsertrix Cloud.

 ## Development Status

 Browsertrix Cloud is currently in an alpha stage and not ready for production.
 This is an ambitious project and there's a lot to be done!